Humans vs. Zombies: Safe zones

 Since Humans vs. Zombies can last for days, rules establish "safe zones" where gameplay does not take place, and where players can stop participation in the game for a certain period.
 Safe zones are designated by the administrators in conjunction with University rules and/or other applicable rules.
 Safe zones include dorm rooms, bathrooms, dining halls, Academic buildings, Health centers and other such places.
 Safe zones vary by the rules set at each separate University.
 Some include every building on the campus and all vehicles, others may exclude some, but not all buildings and vehicles.
 Players are also considered safe attending a mandatory academic or athletic event.
 They are not safe, however, going to or coming from these events.
 Some colleges also consider a "wheel rule" where players are in a safe zone if they are on a skateboard, bicycle, or wearing rollerblades.
 Generally, HvZ is played on-campus, so off-campus is considered a safe zone as well.
 Under the original rules, however, all Humans must sleep on-campus and being away for longer than 24 hours warrants automatic death or removal.
 Every area not designated a safe zone by administrators is considered a free-play area where players may tag or be tagged.
 Under the original rules, the game is played at all times and never stops until the game has reached the conclusion.

 Missions

 Some universities incorporate missions into the game play to encourage more active participation.
 These missions usually come with a reward for the winning side.
 This reward could benefit the winners or it could penalize the losing side, and thus benefit the winning side.
 Missions can easily be modified in-game to account for how many players are humans and how many are zombies, or to make the mission easier for one side and/or harder for the opposing side.
 Missions can also be constructed to follow a storyline throughout the game.

-Awards

-Humans vs. Zombies was a showcased nominee and received the Kids Choice award at IndieCade in 2010.